Marcus-Mendes/MatchTope/README.md

 - Modeled pMHC or crystal files

 # How to run:
 - Put your pdb files into the PDBs folder.
-It already has three files, for example, if you want to test the tool.
+It already has three files that can be used to test the tool.
 - In your terminal, run 'bash run_pipsa.sh'.
 - When it finishes, it will generate a pdf file called Results.pdf in the same folder of run_pipsa.sh.